dudycooly/cucumber_arrioo/README.md

 How To Install
 ==============

-Just copy arrioo_formatter to features/support/
+Just copy "arrioo_formatter" to "features/support/"
-Then <code> add -f arrioo </code>to your cucumber command-line.
+Then add <code> -f arrioo </code>to your cucumber command-line.